-IMPD: 1 fatally shot at near north side apartments off Sherman Drive
+IMPD: Man fatally shot at near north side apartments off Sherman Drive

 Police reports show Indianapolis medics were also called to the scene for a cardiac arrest related to a “gunshot scene unsafe.”

-IMPD told News 8 that when police arrived, they found a person with a gunshot wound.
-They were pronounced dead at the scene.
+IMPD told News 8 that when police arrived, they found an adult male with a gunshot wound.
+The man was pronounced dead at the scene.

 It wasn’t clear what led up to the shooting.
 IMPD hasn’t shared any information on possible suspects.